 This category highlights the importance that Special Constables attribute to adding 'boots on the ground', with a belief that from a purely resourcing point of view, they can enhance the capability of the force.
+They assist Police Scotland to carry out its function as a police service, citing low numbers of regular officers and high demand on regular officers as the justification for the use of Special Constables.
+Notably, this 41% are distinct from the 'support and assistance' category (discussed above) because they simply define their role from a human resources/additional resource point of view from an organisational perspective, rather than reflecting on the quality of their contribution at an individual level.
 For this group, it is about providing an extra body and simply being there on shift which amounted to a positive contribution, rather than the nature and quality of that contribution in the context of policing.